zodd64/Sudoku_Java/README.md

-#Sudoku project for Agile programming university course.\
+# Sudoku_Project\
-*Implementation of Sudoku in Java programming language with the use of several design patterns and good practices.
+Implementation of Sudoku in Java with the use of several design patterns and good practices for Agile programming university course.